-If a particular train journey is just too expensive, a cheaper alternative can be to take a coach bus.
+If a train journey is too expensive, a cheaper alternative is to take a coach bus.
 Companies like Flixbus have extensive route options in this area and around the rest of the continent, and you might be shocked at how cheap it can be.

-Especially great for budget travelers, use the website Omio or its app to search bus connections as well as trains.
+Especially great for budget travelers who use the website Omio or its app to search for bus connections as well as trains.

 Car Rental and Self-Driving in Germany’s North

-Your US driver’s license is usually valid in Germany, and you’ll get the chance to drive on their famed autobahns.
+Your US driver’s license is usually valid in Germany, and you’ll get to drive on their famed autobahns.
 Done correctly, self-driving doesn’t have to be an expensive idea.

 Ferries in Germany’s North

-Finally, since we are talking about islands and neighboring countries across the sea, you may find yourself in need of a ferry.
-I know it can be tough to find good information about these boats, where to get them, how much they cost, and how often they go.
+Finally, since we are talking about islands and neighboring countries across the sea, you may need a ferry.
+It can be tough to find good information about these boats, where to get them, how much they cost, and how often they go.

 My favorite solution for this is DirectFerries.
 Think of it as a Kayak or Skyscanner for ferry connections.
-You’ll be able to take trips from Northern Germany to the unique Heligoland islands all the way to Denmark, Norway, and even further.
+You can take trips from Northern Germany to the unique Heligoland islands, Denmark, Norway, and even further.

 Where is a good place to stay in Berlin near the Berlin Wall?

-The Berlin Wall stretched across a good portion of the city but today only certain sections stand.
+The Berlin Wall stretched across a good portion of the city, but only certain sections stand today.
 You can stay at the Grand Hyatt Berlin for easy access.